Science made simple

 People with PNH often receive transfusions of normal red blood cells to improve anemia symptoms.
 These additional cells can throw off measurement of the body’s own red blood cells

-Flow cytometry is more sensitive—or less likely to produce a false negative—when used with red blood cells than with white blood cells.
-But white blood cell counts may better reflect clone size, because:
+Flow cytometry is more sensitive — or less likely to produce a false negative — when used with white blood cells than with red blood cells.
+White blood cell counts may better reflect clone size, because:

 The immune system spares white blood cells from attack